igsemenov/Streamer_HPS_DGSEM/README.md

 **Disclaimer.** The code is documented only briefly.
 The code structure and style are based on the gut instinct of the author (no specific standards of guidelines were used).
 Further efforts to improve the code quality were not undertaken due to limited project time.

-In what follows, citations and references correspond to those of the paper.
+In what follows, all notations and references correspond to those of the paper.

 The frequently used abbreviations are:
  - **DGSEM** - discontinious Galerkin spectral element method